Skip to content

 Check monthly while you’re using it and for 3 months after you stop.
 One thing to be aware of: because MT-2 darkens every melanocytic lesion, it can make monitoring trickier, and one case report noted the changes can even mimic melanoma on dermoscopy and lead to extra biopsies.
 Annoying, sure, but not dangerous if you’re watching closely.

 Treat it the way you’d treat bloodwork around a hormone protocol.
-Ten minutes a month, and you’ve handled the one risk that actually matters.
+Ten minutes a month, and you’ve handled the one risk that matters most.

 Melanotan 2 vs Tanning Beds and Spray Tans